TIPPING

 Also, who is being tipped exactly?
 Yes, some restaurants pool their tips, requiring servers to share the money with busboys, sous chefs, and other service staff.
 But often this is only for credit card tips, not cash ones, which are not shared.
 Either way, this is never disclosed to the customer.

-Tipping is awkward and humiliating, and encourages silly, pointless behavior, not good service.
+Tipping is awkward and humiliating, and encourages silly, pointless behaviour, not good service.
 Why does the waitstaff tell you their name or crouch down to your level to take your order?
-Or write a hand-written “thank you!” on your bill?
-Or deliver a piece of candy with your check (and maybe sneak you second piece of candy as an apparent freebie)?
+Or write a handwritten “thank you!” on your bill?
+Or deliver a piece of candy with your check (and maybe sneak a second piece of candy as an apparent freebie)?
 Because studies show all these things increase tips.

 One thing that barely increases the size of a tip?
 Actual good service.
 Studies also show the service itself makes almost no impact on the amount of the tip.
 Basically, tipping is a reward for the server who can successfully put on a show and make a personal impression on the diners.
 Waitstaff are also rewarded for upselling, because, of course, in America, the server gets a percentage of every food or drink item sold.
 Which seems to me to not only be humiliating for the server, but also directly antithetical to what good restaurant dining should be all about: namely, sharing an intimate experience with friends or family.
 It’s called the “hospitality” industry, right?